-Did you know that there are over 1000 different kinds of Carex grasses?
+Did you know that there are over 1000 different kinds of Carex grass?
 Around 70 of those are also New Zealand natives!
-Carex plants are great for exposed areas, they love to blow around in the breeze.
+Carex is great for exposed areas, they love to blow around in the breeze.
 Most varieties grow in sun or semi-shade, although there are also varieties that love shaded spots and even damp swampy areas.
 Once the Carex is planted in the right location, they are very easy to grow and incredibly low maintenance.
 Before planting, simply ensure you know what levels of sunshine and moisture your variety needs, and then set and forget!
 When it comes to watering, simply water based on the weather conditions.
 Over time you will come to know when your plants could do with some water, but in the beginning, check the soil moisture levels often by touching the soil with your fingertips and water accordingly.
-Also, Carex plants require little if any fertilizing or pruning!
+Also, Carex plants require little, if any, fertilising or pruning!

 The Eversheen variety is a colourful year-round Carex.
 Perfectly suited for shade but can handle some sun in cooler climates.
 The Eversheen blends and sways well when planted among other grasses and also makes for a great edger.

 Cheery and bright!
 The Everillo features lime green progressing to bright golden yellow foliage.
 Best suited for the shade – use it to brighten up a shady path in your garden!

 One of the most hardy varieties, Feather Falls can cope in winter frosts and the heat of the summer.
 Whether it’s in the greenhouse, enduring drought, or experiencing high levels of humidity, Feather Falls can cope with it all.
 Featuring lush green and white foliage and although it is intended for the garden, Feather Falls also looks great in hanging baskets and indoor planters!